 - British or have lived in the UK for at least five consecutive years

 Where a group is applying, most members must meet the criteria above.

 The awards are about helping you reach the next level in your musical development.
 We want to know what your ambitions are and how our support can help you achieve them.
 So we will be looking for:

 - Long-term vision for your career and where it’s heading

 - A collaborative and entrepreneurial approach

 - A good awareness of the realities of the marketplace.

 Typical projects include coaching or mentoring, a short course, a creative residency, or collaboration with other musicians.
 We will only fund recordings where we can see there are clearly defined aims relating to your career development.

 There is a two-stage application process.
 Your application will be assessed for eligibility by Help Musicians UK staff and considered by independent panels of musicians and music industry advisors.

 There are two rounds each year, with deadlines usually in January and June.
-Full guidelines and an online application form will be available here in Spring 2014.
+Full guidelines and an online application form will be available here from 1 May 2014.
 Join our mailing list to keep up to date.